High Gothic: Amiens Cathedral (1220–1266)

-Many later Gothic cathedrals followed the Chartres model, but several were influenced by Bourges, including Le Mans Cathedral, the modified Beauvais Cathedral, and Toledo Cathedral in Spain, which copied the system of vaults of different heights.

 Beauvais Cathedral (begun 1225)

-Beauvais Cathedral in Picardy was the most ambitious and most unfortunate of High Gothic projects.
+Beauvais Cathedral in Picardy is in its principle structures an example of Rayonnant Gothic.
+It was the most ambitious and most unfortunate of High Gothic projects.
 Its ambition was to become the tallest of all cathedrals.
 The choir was built with a height of 48.5 meters (159 ft) However, due most likely to an inadequate foundation and support, the choir vaults fell in 1284.
 The choir was modified and rebuilt, the polygonal apse and Flamboyant transepts were finished, and in 1569 a new central tower was added, 153 meters (502 feet) high, which made Beauvais for a time the tallest structure in the world.
 However, in 1573 the central tower collapsed.
 Some parts were modified or reconstructed, but the tower was never rebuilt and the nave was never finished.
 Today supports are in place to stabilise the transept.
 Beauvais remains a majestic but unfinished piece of High Gothic architecture.

+German High Gothic

+Cologne Cathedral (choir 1248–1322, western parts 1880)

+The construction of the Gothic cathedral of Cologne was started in 1248 by the same Archbishop Konrad von Hochstaden, who promoted the election of William of Holland for ruler of the Holy Roman Empire to finish the rule of Hohenstaufen dynasty, this way.
+The similarity with Amiens Cathedral is limited to the choir.
+The towers were projected to a tall height, whereas in Amiens the towers are little higher than the roof of the nave.
+The choir was completed in 1322 and the decoration of the ambulatory in 1360, but in 1528 the construction ceased until 1823, and the western parts of the Cathedral were completed as late as in 1880.

+Utrecht Cathedral (1295)

+The bishopric of Utrecht was a suffragan of Cologne.
+In 1456, bishop Henry I van Vianden, who had been a capitular (provost of the chapter) of Cologne Cathedral, laid the first stone for Utrecht Cathedral.
+Its ambulatory was finished in 1295.
+The Gothic replacement of the old Romanesque nave began as late as in 1467, and the Late Gothic nave was destroyed by a storm, in 1674.